mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 ## Transaction - Repost

-### Repost of oalready posted transaction
+### Repost of already posted transaction

-Send transaction while it is not confirmed should have 'Report' button.
+Send transaction while it is not confirmed should have 'Repost' button.

 Send coins online.
 While new transaction is not confirmed, press 'Repost' button<br>
 Response: You should message:  "Transaction is already posted and stored at the transaction pool.
 If transaction is not confirmed for a long time, please check if your MWC node can reach the network and miners."<br>